Teleborder/spore-splash/views/documentation.md

 You can install these scripts independently by checking the README's in their repos.

-It's important to note that `spored` will attempt to create a LaunchAgent on OS X to run as a background proxy server between you and the spore pod.
+It's important to note that `spored` will attempt to create a daemonized process to run as a background proxy server between you and the spore pod.
 This is required to maintain offline functionality.
-Currently the only automated process for setting up the daemonized server is for OS X. On other systems, you'll need to set it up yourself.
+Currently the only automated process for setting up the daemonized server is for OS X (using `launchd`).
+On other systems, you'll need to set it up yourself.
 See [spored](https://github.com/spore-sh/spored) for more information.